cherianyit/AdventuresInOlumal/Quests.md

 ### Courier to Strock
 - Talk to Meredith Strist in city square
 - Needs goods to deliver to Strock

+### Band of Gnolls
+- Band of gnolls near Fellding are blocking the road and needs to be dealt with
+- Given by the military of Renholt

+### Experimental Magics
+- Wants people to bring magical wares to experiment on

 ## Done Quests